bartbutenaers/node-red-contrib-gc/README.md

 ![GC 1](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-gc/master/images/garbage1.png)

 In our example **A** would be a Car object, and **B** would be an Engine object.
 Each of the objects can have references to other objects.

 An object is needed in a program, as long as as that object can be reached (by traversing the memory graph) from the root node.
-If it cannot be accessed anymore from the root node, it should be deleted.
+If it cannot be accessed anymore from the root node, it should be deleted: like objects *H* and *I* which are unreachable.

 ### Garbage collection
 In Javascript a garbage collection system is responsible for cleaning up unreachable objects automatically, when required by the V8 engine.

-In the previous image, objects *H* and *I* can be removed (since they are unreachable from the root node).

 The memory consumption in a normal application would look like this:
 ![GC 2](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-gc/master/images/garbage2.png)